Çanakkale Onsekiz Mart University: Faculty of Political Sciences in Çanakkale

 Founded as "Faculty of Economics and Administrative Sciences" in 2012, began its first year with 11 departments (Political Science and Public Administration, Department of Economics, Department of Business Administration, Department of International Relations, Labour Economics and Industrial relations Department, Finance Department, Health Administration, Department of Social Services, Department of Econometrics, International Trade and Finance Department and the Management Information Systems Department).

 Faculty's International Relations Department received its first students in the 2018–2019 academic year, on a 100% English program.
 As of the 2019–2020 academic year, our Business Administration department continued its education in 30% English.
 In addition, departments of "International Management", "Local Governments, "Urban and Environmental Policies" were established at the faculty as master programs with opened thesis and education started.
 Since the 2019–2020 academic year, graduate students have also been admitted to the Department of Management and Organization.

 As of 2020/2021 over 2000 undergraduate students attend this faculty at various departments.
-Increasing both the undergraduate and graduate education capacity of our faculty and the supply of qualified academic staff are carried out with a focus on quality.